lisafast/lacnotredame/Content/about/2022BoardReport.md

 Must Vote in new members

-## Members open issues

 ## Proposed Association program for 2022-2022

-* Make a 'Restore your shoreline - keep geese off' tip sheet to take around next summer to anyone with lawn/geese at shoreline
+* Deliver/discuss [Goose action plan](/water/gooseaction/) for shoreline restoration around this fall and next summer to anyone with lawn/geese at shoreline
 * Add a burlap how-to page on the site
 * Other?